 Josh serves on the board of Cohn’s Kitchen, a program that provides education and restaurant training to underprivileged youth and young adults in DC.
 He also serves annually as the Program Director for the Manitou Experience, a one week summer camp in Maine for children who have experienced the loss of a parent.

 Antonio Oquendo, Senior Partner

-Antonio (Tony) Oquendo was born and raised in San Juan, Puerto Rico and has lived in Washington, DC for the past 14 years.
-He resides in Northeast DC.
+Antonio (Tony) Oquendo was born and raised in San Juan, Puerto Rico and has lived in Washington, DC for the past 20 years.

 Tony grew up working weekends in the family seafood restaurant.
 He is a graduate of the Cornell Hotel Restaurant Management School and has spent over 25 years as a professional restaurant manager.
 He started at Division Sixteen in Boston, MA and went on to WPA in Miami Beach and then to Grillfish DC as General Manager.
 He became an EatWell DC partner in 2003 and has participated in the opening and operations of all EatWell DC restaurants as an Operating Partner.

 Peter Eskra was born and raised in Mystic, Connecticut and has lived in Washington, DC for the past 9 years.

 Peter has spent 7 years in professional restaurant management and a combined 17 years in the hospitality field.
 He began his restaurant career in 1997 at a historic Connecticut restaurant where he worked his way through high school.
 While pursuing a degree from the University of Delaware he worked as a Banquet Captain at a country club, catering to upscale weddings, tournaments, and events.